 The Society is appealing against the EN, or at least some parts of it and this has garnered much criticism in some quarters (see e.g. here including an adverse comment by me), to the effect that the Society should simply get on with what it should do to comply and not waste charity monies on unmerited appeals.
-The Society has defended its actions essentially on the basis that aspects of the EN are unclear and this is particularly unfair (they say) given that they have limited resources.
+The Society defended its actions essentially on the basis that aspects of the EN are unclear and this is particularly unfair (they said) given that they have limited resources.
 Resource is a relevant issue – see Schedule 1 Part II Paragraph 9 of the Act.
-One would not expect them to go into more detail at this stage.
+The basis of the appeal was set out here in a December 2016 update.

 As a matter of law one must have some sympathy with their position.
 Failure to comply with an EN is a criminal offence.
 See s47.
 An EN may therefore effectively be equated with a court order.
 It is clear law in many areas that a court order must be precise and capable of being understood by the person to whom it is directed.
 That person must be clear and in no doubt as to the steps that are required for compliance.
 An issue here clearly is whether an EN should be similarly clear given the potential sanction for breach

-As indicated the full basis of the appeal is not known at this stage but consider paragraph 9 of the EN which perhaps most clearly raises the issues:
+As indicated the full basis of the appeal was not disclosed but consider paragraph 9 of the EN which perhaps most clearly raises the issues:

 “Appropriate organisational and technical measures are taken against the unauthorised access by staff (including volunteers) to personal data”